 A new approach to data analysis of pulse data from a radiation detector

 Radiation imaging is the process of making images using gamma or x-ray radiation, just as a camera makes images with light.
-This technology is used in the clean-up and decommission of legacy nuclear facilities.
+This technology is used in the clean-up and decommissioning of legacy nuclear facilities.
 The image formed using this method allows for the identification and determination of the location of radioactive contamination, and as a result allows for the safer and cost effective decommissioning of nuclear facilities.
 However, taking measurements in high radiation fields results in large amounts of data being generated, and due to data processing limitations, there has to be a trade-off between fine resolution analysis and the number of data samples to be analysed.

 The company required a method to analyse the large amounts of data generated during radiation imaging.
 They wanted to test a concept they had that they thought would increase and optimise data processing to minimise the length of time for measurements, whilst maintaining data resolution.

-Createc has a long term partnership with Lancaster University’s Engineering Department focussing on nuclear detection and radiation monitoring and has engaged in a number of ways such as a Knowledge Transfer Partnership, Nuclear Engineering Doctorate program, and the part funding of a Phd student.
+Createc has a long term partnership with Lancaster University’s Engineering Department focusing on nuclear detection and radiation monitoring and has engaged in a number of ways such as a Knowledge Transfer Partnership, Nuclear Engineering Doctorate program, and the part funding of a Phd student.
 In addition to this, Createc also employs a Lancaster Engineering graduate.
 They approached Dr Stephen Monk, Lecturer, Engineering Department, and Dr Mark Rushforth, Head of Business Partnerships & Enterprise, Physical Sciences, for assistance.